tonycar12002/virtual_lane_following/README.md

 ### How do I get set up? ###

-1. Install some packages about tos, gazebo, python
+1. Install some packages about ros, gazebo, python
 ```
 $ bash install_dependency.sh
 ```